code-q-web-factory/CodeQ.LinkChecker/README.md

 ### Email reports

-The link checker can also send an email report with a csv attachment with a list of all broken links.
+The link checker can also send an email if it finds broken links.
 To enable this, you need to configure the email service like this:

 ```yaml